Single-Course Dansk 10 ECTS

 Overall Course Objectives

 The course expands an initial knowledge of analog and digital sensor systems with integration of more advanced analog circuits and more advanced use of microcontrollers.
-The first part of the course teaches about systems for measuring bioelectrical signals, including AC circuit theory for the design of filters and instrumentation amplifiers.
-Thereafter, knowledge of microcontroller subsystems, including interrupts, timers, and ADCs is expanded so that the Arduino Uno R3 can be programmed to perform precise timer-controlled analog-to-digital conversion.
-The course finishes with a prototyping assignment where an ECG amplifier is designed with high- and low-pass filters, and an Arduino Uno R3 is programmed to perform timer-controlled streaming-to-disk using interrupts.
+The first part of the course teaches about systems for measuring electrical signals, including AC circuit theory for the design of filters and instrumentation amplifiers.
+Thereafter, knowledge of microcontroller subsystems, including interrupts, timers, and ADC so that the Arduino Uno R3 can be programmed to perform precise timer-controlled analog-to-digital conversion.
+The course includes prototyping assignments where an instrumentation amplifier is designed with high- and low-pass filters, and an Arduino Uno R3 is programmed to perform timer-controlled streaming-to-disk using interrupts.

 Learning Objectives